Chaoyi-Lu/ZIP-LPCM/Real data applications.md

 print(RDA_TrainBombing_UnDirected_ZIPLPCM_unSup_T60k_R1_hat_p_heatmap_draw)
 ```

-### 2.4 Summit co-attendance criminality Network
+### 2.4 Summit Co-attendance Criminality Network

-The last real network we work on is the **Summit co-attendance criminality** network.
+The last real network we work on is the **Summit Co-attendance Criminality** network.
-This network is an undirected network and exogenous node attributes are available to us, i.e., `RDA_criminalNet$A` which is the one defined in Section 1.3 of this tutorial.
+This network is an undirected network and exogenous node attributes are available to us, i.e., `RDA_criminalNet$A` which is available in Section 1.3 of this tutorial.
 The implementations and the post-processing follows:

 ``` r